 The Department of Justice contains the Executive Office for Immigration Review (EOIR), which responsible for adjudicated immigration cases.
 The EOIR is comprised of immigration courts and the administrative appeals body known as the Board of Immigration Appeals (BIA).
 There are approximately 250 immigration judges located in 58 immigration courts across the country.

 U.S. immigration law is exceedingly complicated and has been deemed to be second only to the Internal Revenue Code in complexity.
 Not only is immigration law incredibly complex, it is continually evolving.
-If an individual faces any criminal charge and is seeking legal advice on an immigration matter, it is important to hire a skilled Ft.
-Lauderdale immigration lawyer who is well-versed in the law.
+If an individual faces any criminal charge and is seeking legal advice on an immigration matter, it is important to hire a skilled immigration lawyer in Ft.
+Lauderdale who is well-versed in the law.

 Criminal Practice Areas

-A seasoned Ft.
-Lauderdale immigration attorney can stay up-to-date on changes in criminal law and will have successfully represented countless clients in local criminal courts.
-A lawyer can provide a full range of criminal defense services in Ft.
-Lauderdale and the surrounding area, including but not limited to:
+A seasoned immigration lawyer in Ft.
+Lauderdale can stay up-to-date on changes in criminal law and will have successfully represented countless clients in local criminal courts.
+A legal representative can provide a full range of criminal defense services, including but not limited to:

 - Criminal Traffic Violations